Everybunny Has to Eat. Here's a List of Restaurants Serving Easter Brunch in Sioux Falls.

 10:00 AM - 2:00 PM

-Serving French Toast Bake with Bourbon Pecan Syrup, eggs, sausage, Bacon and Leek Egg Bake, Ham, Maple Glazed Carrots, Potatoes, fruit, muffins, desserts and more!
-Mimosas are included with the price of your brunch.
+Serving French Toast Bake with Bourbon Pecan Syrup, eggs, sausage, Bacon and Leek Egg Bake, Glazed Ham, Maple Glazed Carrots, and more!
+Adult brunch includes coffee and complimentary mimosa.

 Tea Steakhouse